-If authors are submitting a manuscript for publication in a special issue, please contact the Editor-in-Chief or Guest Editor for submission instructions.
-Please do not submit it through the online JREE unless authors are specifically instructed to do so.
+If authors submit a manuscript for publication in a special issue, please contact the Editor-in-Chief or Guest Editor for submission instructions.
+Please do not submit it through your portal online unless authors are specifically instructed to do so.

 Ethics in Publishing

 The ethical policy of JREE is based on the Committee on Publication Ethics (COPE) guidelines and complies with International Committee of JREE Editorial Board codes of conduct.
 Readers, authors, reviewers and editors should follow these ethical policies once working with JREE.
 The ethical policy of JREE is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
-The publishing decision is based on the suggestion of the journal's reviewers and editorial board members.
-The ethical policy insisted the Editor-in-Chief, may confer with other editors or reviewers in making the decision.
-The reviewers are necessary to evaluate the research papers based on the submitted content in confidential manner.
-The reviewers also suggest the authors to improve the quality of research paper by their reviewing comments.
+The publishing decision is made based on the suggestion of the journal reviewers and editorial board members.
+The ethical policy insists that the Editor-in-Chief may confer with other editors or reviewers in making the decision.
+The reviewers are required to evaluate the research papers based on the submitted content in a confidential manner.
+They also make suggestions to the authors so that they would improve the quality of research paper based on reviewers’ comments.
 Authors should ensure that their submitted research work is original and has not been published elsewhere in any language.
 Applicable copyright laws and conventions should be followed by the authors.
 Any kind of plagiarism constitutes unethical publishing behavior and is unacceptable.
-For information on this matter in publishing and ethical guidelines please visit http://publicationethics.org.
+For more information on this matter in publishing and ethical guidelines, please visit http://publicationethics.org.

 English Language Writing

 All publications in the JREE are in English language.
-Authors whose first language is not English should make sure their manuscript is written in standard English before submission.
-Please write your text in good English (American or British usage is accepted, but not a mixture of these).
+Authors whose first language is not English should make sure their manuscript is written in Standard English before submission.
+Please write your text in good English (American usage is accepted).
 No language and copy-editing services are provided by the JREE; hence, authors who feel their manuscript may require editing to eliminate possible grammatical or spelling errors are encouraged to obtain such services prior to submission.
 Authors are responsible for all costs associated with such services.

-- Author names and affiliations.
-A complete name of authors is requested.
+Author names and affiliations.
+Complete names of the authors are requested.
 Where the family name may be ambiguous (e.g., a double name), please indicate this clearly.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.
+Provide the full postal address of each affiliation including country name, e-mail address, and ORCID number of each author.

-- Corresponding author.
-Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
+Corresponding author.
+Clearly indicate who will handle correspondence at all stages of refereeing and publication and also post-publication.
 Ensure that phone numbers (with country and area code or preferably a mobile phone) are provided in addition to the e-mail address and the complete postal address.
 Contact details must be kept up to date by the corresponding author.